-Enabling the People of Montserrat to Conserve the Centre Hills - Project completed (2006-09)
+Enabling the People of Montserrat to Conserve the Centre Hills - COMPLETED (2009)

 The Centre Hills viewed from Katy Hill, Montserrat